90 Best Reggae Songs for Weddings

-Reggae music can be split into two sub-genres today – Reggae (slower waltz/two-step tempo) and Dancehall (faster dance/pop tempo style).
+Reggae music can be split into two sub-genres today – Reggae (slower-paced than ska but faster than rocksteady) and Dancehall (faster dance/pop tempo style).
 We will attempt to highlight a couple below.
 Some of the contemporary music styles have received an international appeal to be featured on many Top-40 playlists globally.

 Reggae Wedding Songs

 Dancehall Reggae Wedding Songs